Trump drags GOP to war on legal immigration

 “It’s remarkable we’re actually debating this question now, and this would not be happening without Trump’s election,” said Mark Krikorian, executive director of the Center for Immigration Studies, which advocates for fewer immigrants.

-In previous years, prominent Republican leaders eagerly granted the premise that legal immigration benefited America while promising to crack down on illegal immigration.
-Much of the argument was economic: Immigrants start businesses at high rates, pay taxes, and raise children.
-Without them, America would suffer from population decline, economic stagnation, and larger deficits.
+In previous years, prominent Republican leaders accepted the premise that legal immigration benefited America while promising to crack down on illegal immigration.
+Much of the argument was economic: Immigrants start businesses at high rates, pay taxes and raise children.
+Without them, America would suffer from population decline, economic stagnation and larger deficits.

-With few exceptions, like then-senator Jeff Sessions, R-Ala. and his then-aide Stephen Miller, the most prominent objections to the 2013 "Gang of Eight" bill concerned illegal immigration — even though it included major provisions expanding work visas and reorganizing immigration categories.
-Some high-profile conservatives who voted against the bill even complained it didn’t bring in enough foreign workers: Sen. Ted Cruz, R-Texas offered an amendment to increase the number of H1B visas available by 500 percent.
+With few exceptions, like Jeff Sessions, then a Republican senator from Alabama, and his then-aide Stephen Miller, the most prominent objections to the 2013 "Gang of Eight" bill concerned illegal immigration — even though it included major provisions expanding work visas and reorganizing immigration categories.
+Some high-profile conservatives who voted against the bill even complained it didn’t bring in enough foreign workers: Sen. Ted Cruz, R-Texas, offered an amendment to increase the number of H1B visas available by 500 percent.

 But even before Trump’s election following a campaign rooted in anti-immigrant attacks, Republicans were moving to the right on the issue.
 Presidential candidates like Rick Santorum and Scott Walker linked immigration to lower wages.
 Meanwhile, Cruz disavowed his earlier position during the 2016 race and proposed a freeze on immigration levels until the economy improved.